PUNJAB SOUTH (Multan, Bahawalpur, Khanewal) Dec 18,19, 2021

 Archaeological Site of Mehrgarh.
 Tentative WHS (30/01/2004). is a Neolithic archaeological site (dated c.
 7000 BCE – c.
 2500/2000 BCE) situated on the Kacchi Plain of Balochistan in Pakistan.
 It is located near the Bolan Pass, to the west of the Indus River and between the modern-day Pakistani cities of Quetta, Kalat and Sibi.
 The site was discovered in 1974 and archaeological material has been found in six mounds, and about 32,000 artifacts have been collected from the site.
 The earliest settlement at Mehrgarh—located in the northeast corner of the 495-acre (2.00 km2) site—was a small farming village dated between 7000 BCE and 5500 BCE.

-Mehrgarh is one of the earliest known sites that shows evidence of farming and herding in South Asia with domesticated wheat varieties, early phases of farming, pottery, other archaeological artefacts, some domesticated plants and herd animals.
+Mehrgarh is one of the earliest known sites that shows evidence of farming and herding in South Asia with domesticated wheat varieties, early phases of farming, pottery, other archaeological artifacts, some domesticated plants and herd animals.

 The oldest (and first early Neolithic) evidence for the drilling of human teeth in vivo (i.e. in a living person) was found in Mehrgarh.